UBC-Stat-ML/apptainer-notes/README.md

 ## Using an image in a nextflow script

-Pick one of the images below:
+Pick one of the images below (make sure to follow the link to get the latest tag version):

-- [Default image](https://hub.docker.com/r/alexandrebouchardcote/default): a default image covering as much as possible the software requirements of our nextflow scripts (julia, build tools, etc) `docker://alexandrebouchardcote/default:0.0.0`
+- [Default image](https://hub.docker.com/r/alexandrebouchardcote/default): a default image covering as much as possible the software requirements of our nextflow scripts (julia, build tools, etc) `docker://alexandrebouchardcote/default:0.1.1`

 then there are several ways to instruct nextflow to use it for one or all processes in a nextflow script.